marciob/blockchain-developer-bootcamp-final-project/README.md

 ## Why?

-Some platforms are a bit complicated to see NFTs that adresses own, so I'd like to create something simple and right to the point.
+Some platforms are a bit complicated to see NFTs that an adresses own, so I'd like to create something simple and right to the point.

 ## Worflow